Arkiralor/BlogProjectDjangoRF/readme.md

 4. A ```blog post``` can only be updated or deleted if ```request.user``` is either the owning user or a member of the staff.
 5. The list of all users can only be viewed/deleted if ```request.user``` is an administrator or a member of the staff.

+## Installed Custom Applications:

+1. Userapp:

+    Used for user registration and verification via author-generation.

+2. Blogapp:

+    Used to CRUD blog posts in/from the database.

 ### .env File Format:

 ```